Swift Mentorship Program

 What should I expect from my mentor?
 You can expect your mentor to help guide you as you make contributions to an open source project, provide constructive feedback on your work, share their own experiences, and help you navigate the Swift community!
 You should not expect your mentor to make sure your contributions are accepted or assign work to you.
 You also should not expect your mentor to directly teach you.
 Think of your mentor as a teaching assistant rather than a teacher — they may suggest resources to aid your learning, answer questions, and discuss what you've learned, but they are not expected to give you a lecture on a technical concept.

 What is the expected time commitment?
-Mentors are expected to meet with their mentees at least 2 hours per month.
-The mentorship pair can decide how to distribute that time throughout the month.
-Mentees are expected to spend at least an additional 2 hours per month working on their contributions.
+Mentors are expected to allocate at least a half hour per week to meet with their mentees.
+The mentorship pair can decide how to distribute that time throughout the program.
+Mentees are expected to spend at least an additional half hour per week working on their contributions.

 How will mentors and mentees communicate?
 Most communication is expected to happen asynchronously on the Swift Forums.
 The mentorship pair may also decide to meet "face to face" via video chat or similar.